Skip to main content

 ├── hooks/

 The registry publishes raw files.
-The local install behavior comes from package.json.
+The local install behaviour is driven entirely by package.json::artifacts[].

 Step 2: Write package.json

 package.json is required. nono pull will fail if it is not present in the published artifact set.
-Example:
+Example for a Claude Code integration pack:

 {